sidpalas/devops-directive-docker-course/06-building-container-images/README.md

 ***Note:** We can often jump right to #3 by choosing a base image that has the OS and language runtime preinstalled.*

-## Writing good Dockerfiles:
+## Writing Good Dockerfiles:

-For each of the components of the example application I have included a series of Dockerfiles (`Dockerfile.0` -> `Dockerfile.N`) starting with the most simple naive approach, and improving them with each step.

-Types of improvments:
+Here are some of the techniques demonstrated in the Dockerfiles within this repo:

 1) **Pinning a specific base image:** By specifying an image tag, you can avoid nasty surprises where the base image
 2) **Choosing a smaller base image:** There are often a variety of base images we can choose from.
 Choosing a smaller base image will usually reduce the size of your final image.
 3) **Choosing a more secure base image:** Like image size, we should consider the number of vulnerabilities in our base images and the attack surface area.
 Chaingaurd publishes a number of hardened images (https://www.chainguard.dev/chainguard-images).